nadireag/sqlalchemy-challenge/README.md

-## SQlAlchemy Challenge
+## SQLAlchemy Challenge

 #### Climate Analysis and Exploration

-Use Python, SQlAlchemy, Pandas and Matplotlib to do climate analysis and data exploration of the database.
+Use Python, SQLAlchemy, Pandas and Matplotlib to do climate analysis and data exploration of the database.

 ## Precipitation Analysis